amaarora/amaarora.github.io/_posts/2020-02-18-annotatedGPT2.md

 The **[GPT-2](https://openai.com/blog/better-language-models/)** might seem like magic at first with all it's glitter and beauty too, but hopefully I would have uncovered that magic for you and revealed all the tricks by the time you finish reading this post.
 That is my goal.
 To make it as simple as possible for the keen to understand how the **GPT-2** model works underneath.

+**Note:** Pretty much the entirety of the code has been copied, inspired and referenced from [Hugging Face's implementation](https://github.com/huggingface/transformers/blob/master/src/transformers/modeling_gpt2.py) of the GPT-2, keeping merely the essentials for simplicity.
+If you want to train the GPT-2 model on parallel GPUs, save checkpoints while fine-tuning, run inference tasks on multiple CPUs and much more, I would recommend using the Hugging Face API.
+A simple tutorial on how to do so was recently released by Hugging Face and can be found [here].
-**Note:** Pretty much the entirety of the code has been copied, inspired and referenced from [Hugging Face's implementation](https://github.com/huggingface/transformers/blob/master/src/transformers/modeling_gpt2.py) of the GPT-2.
-You can get to know more about Hugging Face [here](https://huggingface.co/).
-I am not trying to reinvent the wheel, but merely bringing together a list of prexisting excellent resources to make it easier for the reader to grasp GPT-2.
+In this post, I am not trying to reinvent the wheel, but merely bringing together a list of prexisting excellent resources to make it easier for the reader to grasp GPT-2.

+> Enter a quote about once the foundations are laid, building can be built on top.

 ## Prerequisites
 To understand the GPT-2 model completely, we will first need to take a deep dive inside Transformers.
 The GPT-2 is a Transformer based architecture utilizing the Decoder only part.
 Here is an excellent list of resources to aid your understanding regarding Transformers: